trr266/treat/README.md

 ### OK.
 That was fun.
 Bot how should I use the repo now?

 The basic idea is to clone the repository whenever you start a new project.
+If you are using GitHub, the simplest way to do this is to click on "Use this Template" above the file list.
 Then delete everything that you don't like and/or need.
 Over time, as you develop your own preferences, you can fork this repository and adjust it so that it becomes your very own template targeted to your very own preferences.

 ### For TRR 266 Members: What else is in there for you?